Multivariate Multicycle Codes for Complete Single-Shot Decoding: Numerical Simulations

-The implementation of our MM code was carried out using the OSCAR computer algebra system~\cite{OSCAR, OSCAR-book} and integrated into the open source library QuantumClifford.jl~\cite{quantumclifford, stefan_krastanov_2025_17932783,kimlee2025quantumsavorywritesymbolicallyrun}.
-All explicit code instances discovered in this work are made available for direct use in the QuantumClifford.jl toolkit, which we hope will be valuable for future work in quantum error correction.
-Our implementation, also described in the Appendix, leverages OSCAR's comprehensive capabilities for computational group theory and homological algebra.
 We evaluated several MM codes under code-capacity depolarizing noise using the Tesseract search-based decoder~\cite{beni2025tesseractsearchbaseddecoderquantum}.
 For each code, we constructed a Stim~\cite{gidney2021stim} circuit implementing the code-capacity noise model and compiled it to a detector error model~\cite{Derks_2025} (DEM) file.
 In the code-capacity noise model, each data qubit independently experiences a Pauli $X$ or $Z$ error with probability $p$ during a single error-correction step, while all stabilizer measurements are assumed to be perfect.
 This simplified model isolates the effect of qubit errors on the logical failure rate without introducing measurement noise.
 The decoder was configured with beam search parameters---a priority queue limit of 10,000 and a detector beam width of 5---and used 10 detector orderings generated from the DEM to optimize decoding performance.

 Our MM codes of length $n = 96$—specifically $[[96,12,4]]$, $[[96,12,8]]$, and the higher-rate $[[96,44,4]]$—were compared against topological codes with similar parameters: a $[[96,6,4]]$ 4D toric code and a $[[33,1,4]]$ 4D surface code (both of which are rare examples of existing codes admitting metachecks), as well as a few 2D codes.
 The results are shown in Fig.~\ref{fig:tesseract_ler_vs_p}.
 Our MM codes demonstrate high rates, high distances, and good thresholds.
 Compared to the single-shot-decodable 4D $[[96,6,4]]$ toric code with same number of physical qubits we have higher rates and distances.
 Remarkably, the $[[96,44,4]]$ MM code also provides a very high rate at the same high distance (only compromising on a lower pseudo-threshold).
 Compared to the $[[33,1,4]]$ single-shot-decodable 4D surface code, $[[96,12,8]]$ MM code notably achieves a factor of four increase in rate and factor of two increase in distance.